telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiPage.md

 #### Remarks
 RadMultiPage is usually used with RadTabStrip to create paged data entry forms.
 Use the P:Telerik.Web.UI.RadTabStrip.MultiPageID property to associate a RadMultiPage control with RadTabStrip.
+                You can find information on the server API of RadMultiPage at https://docs.telerik.com/devtools/aspnet-ajax/controls/tabstrip/server-side-programming/events Events.

 ## Inheritance Hierarchy